-In 1959, the American physicist Richard Feynman, in his famous speech "There's plenty of room at the bottom," gave an idea of nanotechnologies, foresaw the possibilities and potentialities of nanotechnologies (denser computer circuitry, "swallowing the doctor") Moore's Law Gordon E. Moore (1965), co-founder of Intel Corporation, made an amazing prediction: the number of transistors on a chip of a given area will double every 1.5 years, that is, the size of a transistor decreases by 2 times every 1.5 years.
+In 1959, the American physicist Richard Feynman, in his famous speech "There's Plenty of Room at the Bottom: An Invitation to Enter a New Field of Physics" (a lecture at the annual American Physical Society meeting at Caltech) gave an idea of nanotechnologies, foresaw the possibilities and potentialities of nanotechnologies Feynman considered some ramifications of a general ability to manipulate matter on an atomic scale.
+He was particularly interested in the possibilities of denser computer circuitry and microscopes that could see things much smaller than is possible with scanning electron microscopes.
+These ideas were later realized by the use of the scanning tunneling microscope, the atomic force microscope and other examples of scanning probe microscopy.
+He also presented the possibility of "swallowing the doctor".
+This concept involved building a tiny, swallowable surgical robot.
+Nanomaterials: Persons Gordon E. Moore (1965), co-founder of Intel Corporation, made an amazing prediction: the number of transistors on a chip of a given area will double every 1.5 years, that is, the size of a transistor decreases by 2 times every 1.5 years.
 The size of the transistor is reduced by 2 times every 1.5 years.
-His prediction indicated that today's transistors would be 1-2 nm in size (this is true, but we have some problems)
+His prediction indicated that today's transistors would be 1-2 nm in size (this is true, but we have some problems) Ζ